 Insert an image that you own or one sanctioned for public use.

 Create a custom short link to the content.
 If you’ve got a registered Bitly account you can customize links, and in the Elvis example here you can see I created a custom link “typagecro,” which I chose to suggest “Thank You page CRO” (conversion rate optimization).
 Another bonus of a registered Bitly account is that you can track clicks on your short links.

 - Insert text on top of the image.
 These are elements #2 and #3 in my list of three critical components.

 (#2) Include the custom short link, which a viewer can type into their address bar since it’s short and easy to understand.
 Of course, also include a hyperlink in the image caption or tweet.

-- When the graphic is done, go to File > Download as > JPEG and save it.
+- When the graphic is done, go to File > Download as > JPEG, and then save it.

 A Quick Note About Design

-I’ve taken one graphic design class, one web design class and a handful of painting and photography classes, so while I’m not a professional designer, I’ve been exposed to the rules of good composition.
+I’ve taken one graphic design class, one web design class, and a handful of painting and photography classes, so while I’m not a professional designer, I’ve certainly been exposed to the rules of good composition.
 I think these are the basics to keep in mind when you’re creating mash-ups.